Beating the heat at Disneyland

 New Orleans Square

 Haunted Mansion- Long, indoor ride.
-Line is mostly shaded.
+The line is mostly shaded.

 Pirates of the Caribbean- Long, indoor boat ride.
-Line is mostly shaded or indoors.
+The line is mainly shaded or indoors.

 Adventureland